TELEMAC (Installation)#

 Estimated duration: 5-10 minutes (depends on connection speed).

-QGIS is a powerful tool for viewing, creating, and editing geospatial data that can be useful in pre- and post-processing.
-Detailed installation guidelines are provided in the QGIS installation instructions and the QGIS tutorialin this eBook.
-For working with TELEMAC, consider installing the following QGIS Plugins (Plugins > Manage and Install Plugins…):
+QGIS is a powerful tool for viewing, creating, and editing geospatial data, which is useful for pre and post-processing.
+Detailed installation guidelines are provided in the QGIS installation instructions and the QGIS tutorial in this eBook.
+The Q4TS plugin enables pre and post-processing of files for running simulations with TELEMAC, and it can also be linked with SALOME for running TELEMAC directly with a GUI.

 BlueKenue (Windows or Linux+Wine)#